What’s a website audit?

 This will give us a chance to talk through the issues in a little more detail.

-If you have Analytics data for your website, I’ll need to take a look at that.
+If you have Analytics and Search Console data for your website, I’ll need to take a look at it.
 This can be revealing and give hints as to where the problems might be.

 Then I’ll move on to looking at the website itself.